Why Smaller Teams Are More Successful Than Large Corporations

-In a market where 70% of digital transformations in large entities fail, you will see that small teams vs. large corporations is the defining debate of modern business.
+Smaller teams vs. large corporations is the defining debate of modern business, and 70% of digital transformations in large entities fail.
 Data from the Bureau of Labor Statistics suggests that small businesses have created 62.7% of net new jobs, highlighting their vital economic role.
 As you navigate the complexities today, you’ll find that agility often outweighs sheer capital.

 Small, focused groups are consistently outperforming massive bureaucratic structures by prioritizing speed.
 By embracing outcome-based design vs. operational scaling, these micro-enterprises deliver innovation at a pace that global giants cannot match.
 Understanding why small teams are more productive is essential for any professional looking to thrive in a high-speed, decentralized economy.